Genuine monogamy relations in no-signaling theories - a geometric approach: Introduction

 Initially, Bell inequalities were formulated for bipartite systems~\cite{Bell64,CHSH} and it was expected that for a large number of parties the system should loose its quantum character (non-locality) due to the correspondence principle~\cite{Bohr}.
 However, it was soon realized that multipartite systems exhibit an even more complex departure from the local realism~\cite{GHZ,MERMIN90}.
 Since then considerable efforts have been devoted to study multipartite systems in this context~\cite{ReviewBell,Pan2012}.

-Multipartite systems exhibit another interesting property called {\it correlation monogamy}~\cite{Masanes06, Toner09, Pawlowski09}.
+Multipartite systems exhibit another interesting property called correlation monogamy~\cite{Masanes06, Toner09, Ramanathan18, Tran18, Ramanathan14, Pawlowski09, Aolita12, Augusiak14, Augusiak17,Kurzynski11}.
 Monogamy imposes limits on the strength of distributed non-local correlations, i.e., the stronger the non-local correlations between two systems $A$ and $B$ are the weaker they are between the system $A$ and some other system $C$.
-It was shown that monogamy is a direct consequence of the no-signaling principle---all involved parties $A, B$ and $C$ cannot exchange any information faster than the speed of light.
+It was shown that many known monogamies are a direct consequence of the no-signaling principle~\cite{Masanes06,Pawlowski09}---all involved parties $A, B$ and $C$ cannot exchange any information faster than the speed of light.
 This is, of course, strictly forbidden by the general relativity theory.
 Thus, the principle of no-signaling underpins monogamy of non-local correlations.
+Obviously, quantum mechanics is an example of a no-signaling theory and thus such monogamies are present in it.

-The monogamy relations for the multipartite Bell inequalities were studied in~\cite{Pawlowski09, Aolita12, Augusiak14, Augusiak17}.
+The monogamy relations for the multipartite Bell inequalities were studied in~\cite{Ramanathan14, Pawlowski09, Aolita12, Augusiak14, Augusiak17}.
 They mainly focused on monogamies between bipartite divisions: a number of parties in some location $X$ is monogamous with the remaining parties at locations $Y$ and $Z$.
 In this limited scenario, the multipartite Bell inequalities are merely two-party Bell inequalities, each for two separated locations $X$ and $Y$ or $X$ and $Z$.

 However, the quantum correlations in multipartite systems have specific traits that are not present in bipartite systems~\cite{HORODECKI}.
 Therefore, monogamies between more than two divisions, i.e., more than two multipartite Bell inequalities are interesting to study.
 This is a non-trivial problem.
 Indeed, it was reported that for four parties $A,B,C$ and $D$ one can find an entangled state such that three out of four possible tripartite Mermin type inequalities ($ABC$, $ABD$, $ACD$, and $BCD$) are violated.
-This is somewhat surprising as one would expect that only one Mermin type tripartite inequality can be violated due to monogamy relations~\cite{Kurzynski11}.
+This is somewhat surprising as one would expect that only one inequality can be violated due to monogamy relations~\cite{Kurzynski11}.